Community Impact

 Eligibility

-Applications to the Community Impact grant program will be accepted from nonprofit charitable organizations that:
+Applications to the Community Impact grant program will be accepted from not-for-profit charitable organizations that:

-- Have a demonstrated presence such as an existing track record of programming with specific DuPage-focused outcomes, a DuPage-specific budget and board members located in DuPage.
+o Have a demonstrated presence such as an existing track record of programming with specific DuPage-focused outcomes, a DuPage-specific budget and board members located in DuPage

 Restrictions